tradle/bots/README.md

 tradle-server$ restartproviders
 ```

+Your Tradle server is now running at `http://localhost:44444`, and `silly` provider is running at `http://localhost:44444/silly`

-Note: when attached to a Docker container, if you hit Ctrl+C, you will kill it.
-Docker Compose will automatically restart it (see the `restart: always` flag in [tradle-server-compose.yml](./tradle-server-compose.yml)), but to be nice, detach with `Ctrl+P Ctrl+Q`
+*Note: when attached to a Docker container, if you hit Ctrl+C, you will kill it.
+Docker Compose will automatically restart it (see the `restart: always` flag in [tradle-server-compose.yml](./tradle-server-compose.yml)), but to be nice, detach with `Ctrl+P Ctrl+Q`*

 ### Connect your Tradle app